mstorath/CircleMedianFilter/README.md

 # Circle median filter toolbox (CMF)

+This toolbox contains a fast algorithm for median filtering of signal and images with values
+    on the unit circle, for example phase or orientation data.
-This is a reference implementation for the algorithms described in the paper
+It is a reference implementation for the algorithms described in the paper

-Martin Storath, Andreas Weinmann
+Martin Storath, Andreas Weinmann.

-"Fast median filtering for phase or orientation data" IEEE Transactions on Pattern Analysis and Machine Intelligence, 2017
+"Fast median filtering for phase or orientation data"

+IEEE Transactions on Pattern Analysis and Machine Intelligence, 2017

 Contents: